Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation

 \subsubsection{Information Factuality (\claimprec)}

-To capture the factuality of a prediction ($P$), we evaluate the factuality of predicted subclaims against a collection of sources ($E=[d_1,\ldots,d_n]$, $d_i$ denoting a source).
-We first decompose each predicted sentence into a set of subclaims ($C_P$).
-These subclaims are then scored for support against the evidence using the scoring function \textsf{s}, evaluating the proportion of supported subclaims:
+We evaluate the factuality of a predicted text $P$ against a reference set of evidence documents $R=\{r_1,\ldots,r_n\}$.
+We sentence-split the predicted text and then decompose each predicted sentence into a set of subclaims ($C_P$).
+These subclaims are then scored for support against $R$ using a scoring function \textsf{s}, where \claimprec is defined as the proportion of predicted subclaims that are supported, weighted by the support strength given by $\textsf{s}$:

-We propose two variations of \claimprec, Collection Precision and Reference Precision.
-Collection evaluates subclaims against $E$, while Reference provides an efficient alternative to $E$.
+We propose two variations of \claimprec, Collection Precision and Reference Precision, which differ in how they construct $R$.

-\paragraph{Collection Precision} is the evaluation of support between subclaims and the collection of evidence, where $E$ is only the videos related to the query topic.
-It is similar to \ragas Faithfulness, which evaluates against the sources used during generation (relevant or not).
-Collection Precision can also be scaled to $E$ as a large knowledge base, becoming a multimodal FActScore \cite{min-etal-2023-factscore}.
+\paragraph{Collection Precision} defines $R$ as the set of relevant documents for the query topic.
+It is thus similar to \ragas Faithfulness, which evaluates support against the retrieved documents used as generation context, although our experiments rely on the gold set of relevant documents for each topic.
+In principle, $R$ could be a very large collection (e.g., a knowledge base), which would make it akin to a multimodal FActScore \cite{min-etal-2023-factscore}.

-\paragraph{Reference Precision} is the measurement of the predicted subclaims against the reference.
-We use a human written reference as a proxy for the information in the collection because we consider the human written reference as ``extracting'' all the relevant information to a query from $E$.
-This method provides an efficient alternative to evaluating against $E$, only requiring evaluation against a single document.
-However, human annotated references are inherently non-exhaustive for all the possible information that could be included in a prediction.
-This could lead to penalizing claims as non-factual, when instead they were deemed irrelevant by a human annotator.
-Thus, reference precision can be considered both evaluating factuality \textit{and} the relevance of the information presented.
-We offer more on these tradeoffs in \autoref{append:refvcollect_prec}.
+\paragraph{Reference Precision} defines $R$ as the reference text or reference subclaims for the topic, evaluating support between predicted subclaims and the text proxy rather than the documents directly.